 Financing activities provided net cash of \$384.4 million for the year ended December 31, 2021.
-Net cash provided by financing activities in 2021 resulted primarily from borrowings from credit facilities and securitization bonds of \$1.3 billion and of \$670.0 million, respectively, partially offset by repayment of credit facilities of \$955.3 million, repayment of mortgage notes of \$266.6 million, repayment of mortgage obligations issued by securitization trusts of \$78.9 million, and distributions noncontrolling interests of \$255.5 million.
+Net cash provided by financing activities in 2021 resulted primarily from borrowings from credit facilities and securitization bonds in the amounts of \$1.3 billion and of \$670.0 million, respectively, partially offset by repayment of credit facilities of \$955.3 million, repayment of mortgage notes of \$266.6 million, distributions to noncontrolling interests in the amount of \$255.5 million and repayment of mortgage obligations issued by securitization trusts of \$78.9 million.

 Financing activities used net cash of \$754.1 million for the year ended December 31, 2020.
 Net cash used in financing activities in 2020 resulted primarily from repayment of credit facilities of \$862.6 million, repayment of mortgage notes of \$240.1 million, distributions paid on common stock and to noncontrolling interests of \$52.6 million and distributions to noncontrolling interests of \$31.3 million.
-This was partially offset by of borrowings from credit facilities of \$298.6 million, contributions to the 5-Investment Preferred Financing of \$200.0 million, and borrowings from mortgage notes of \$18.6 million.
+This was partially offset by borrowings from credit facilities of \$298.6 million, contributions to a COVID-19 related financing secured in June 2020 for balance sheet protective purposes managed by Goldman Sachs (the "5-Investment Preferred Financing") of \$200.0 million, and borrowings from mortgage notes of \$18.6 million.